 So why did I recently refuse a client’s request to perform this vital research?

 Here’s the scenario.
 I had worked with this client’s sales team for several months with good results.
 However, I was also tasked with working with the marketing director.
-He had very different ideas when it came to “marketing”.
+She had very different ideas when it came to “marketing”.
 After giving my recommendations as to the direction of the customer survey, I received a short list of questions he wanted to ask his company’s clients.
 Everything seemed fine until I saw the questions.

 This smart, capable marketing director wanted to ask an audience of high level, technology buyers questions including:

-“If you were to buy us a drink, what kind of drink would it be?”
+- “If you were to buy us a drink, what kind of drink would it be?”

-“If we were a car, what kind of car would we be?”
+- “If we were a car, what kind of car would we be?”

-“If we were an airline, which airline would we be?”
+- “If we were an airline, which airline would we be?”